-I have been involved in one of the most joyous activities for someone who loves cooking and loves Indian food – testing and proofing Indian Festival recipes for a publication soon to be released.
-In fact, I hear it is at the printers as I write.
+I have been involved in one of the most joyous activities for someone who loves cooking and loves Indian food – testing and proofing Indian Festival recipes for a publication soon to be released..
 The publication will outline 15 Indian festivals and associated activities, including traditional foods that are cooked by families during the festival.
-The publications are aimed at Western audiences, for media when they want more information about Indian traditions, and also those who have lost touch with or are curious about the traditions of India and want more information.
+The publications are aimed at Western audiences, and for media, ideal for when they want more information about Indian traditions.
+It will also be perfect for those who have lost touch with or are curious about the traditions of India and want more information.

 I was involved in testing a number of dishes, including this one which did not make the final cut.
 Never mind, it is your gain!
 I hope to bring you the other dishes once the publication is released.

 Please think again.
 There is nothing not much simpler and tastier than this.
 You can eat it for breakfast, lunch, dinner, supper or a snack.
 Eat it hot or room temperature, although it will thicken up if left to stand.
-I hear it is the most consumed breakfast dish in Tamil Nadu (Sth India).
+It is the most consumed breakfast dish in Tamil Nadu (South India).